jalik/meteor-jalik-ufs/README.md

 ## Display images

 To display a file, simply use the `url` attribute for an absolute URL or the `path` attribute for a relative URL.

 **NOTE: `path` is only available since v0.6.8**

+You can upgrade existing documents to add the `path` attribute by calling the `UploadFS.addPathAttributeToFiles(where)` which will upgrade all collections linked to any UploadFS store, the `where` option is not required, default predicate is `{path: null}`.

 Here is the template to display a list of photos :